guest3444307/Ross-Scott-s-Good-old-Motion-Blur-Technique/README.md

 I found this on a forum a year ago and  i cant remember where, but it works! you'll need to make edits so it points to the right locations though!

+I also included the original file in the youtube tutorial version (old MVTOOLS Required!)